-- LU8 The design of new commercial or industrial development should employ shared driveway access, shared parking areas, shared internal traffic circulation, and coordinated site planning with adjacent businesses in order to avoid the proliferation of new commercial strips (Source: Strategy T8). - LU9 New development will be placed on the landscape in a fashion that does not block potential road or utility extensions (Source: Strategy UCF7). - LU10 Proposed conditional uses shall meet the following criteria in order to gain community approval: - Complies with the requirements of the applicable zoning district; - Use and density are consistent with the intent, purpose, and policies of the applicable future land use classification: - Use and site design are compatible with adjacent uses in terms of aesthetics, scale, hours of operation, traffic generation, lighting, noise, odor, dust, vibration, and other external impacts; - Does not diminish property values in the surrounding neighborhood; - Provides assurance of continuing maintenance (Source: Strategy LU5). - Be measurable and based on substantial evidence per Wisconsin Act 67. - LU 11 Home based business shall maintain the following characteristics:
+LU8 The design of new commercial or industrial development should employ shared driveway access, shared parking areas, shared internal traffic circulation, and coordinated site planning with adjacent businesses in order to avoid the proliferation of new commercial strips.

+LU9 New development will be placed on the landscape in a fashion that does not block potential road or utility extensions and provides adequate access for utility maintenance and emergency services.

+LU10 Proposed conditional uses shall meet the following criteria in order to gain community approval:

+- Complies with the requirements of the applicable zoning district; - Use and density are consistent with the intent, purpose, and policies of the applicable future land use classification; - Use and site design are compatible with adjacent uses in terms of aesthetics, scale, hours of operation, traffic generation, lighting, noise, odor, dust, vibration, and other external impacts; - Does not diminish property values in the surrounding neighborhood; - Provides assurance of continuing maintenance. - Be measurable and based on substantial evidence per Wisconsin Act 67.

+LU 11 Home based business shall maintain the following characteristics:

-- They are conducted as a conditional use in a zoning district where such use is allowed; - They are a secondary use of a primarily residential property; - They have little to no outward appearance or negative impact (e.g., traffic generation, parking, deliveries, etc.) on the surrounding neighborhood, - They are conducted entirely within the primary residential structure or in a detached accessory structure that is consistent in character with the residential use of the property and the surrounding neighborhood (Source: Strategy LU5).
+- They are conducted as a conditional use in a zoning district where such use is allowed; - They are a secondary use of a primarily residential property; - They have little to no outward appearance or negative impact (e.g., traffic generation, parking, deliveries, etc.) on the surrounding neighborhood, - They are conducted entirely within the primary residential structure or in a detached accessory structure that is consistent in character with the residential use of the property and the surrounding neighborhood.

-LU12 Site plans subject to design review shall be required to include common elements of landscaping, building design, or overall site design that provide some consistency in the appearance of new development in the community (Source: Strategy LU9).
+LU12 Site plans subject to design review shall be required to include common elements of landscaping, building design, or overall site design (including stormwater, lighting, and parking) that provide some consistency in the appearance of new development in the community.